haskellfoundation/error-message-index/message-index/messages/GHC-01239/index.md

 putStrLn (ageMessage 20) -- Welcome to the club
 ```

-Thinking of If-Then-Else expression as a value, we might want to pass it as an input to a function.
+Because If-Then-Else expressions return values, it makes sense to pass them as input to a function.
-If you do that you can run into the following error.
+However, without language extensions, Haskell's grammar requires parentheses around them in function argument positions.